Summary

 Materials

-• "The New Colossus" poem, by Emma Lazarus
+"The New Colossus" poem by Emma Lazarus

-• Vocabulary Builder handout
+Vocabulary Builder handout

-• T-Chart student handout
+T-Chart student handout

 Engage

-Introduce the lesson, beginning with the title on slide two.
-Tell students that today we will discuss how to determine an author's viewpoint in a poem.
+Introduce the lesson, beginning with the title on slide 2.
+Tell students that today they will discuss how to determine an author's viewpoint in a poem.
 Ask students if anyone might know the word "Colossus" from the title slide?
 If not, ask for volunteers to raise their hand if they know what the word "colossal" means?
 If they do, and they say "large" or "giant," then explain that a colossus is a gigantic statue or a person with giant size or power.
 The "Colossus" in the title of today's poem refers to the Statue of Liberty.
-After this discussion, show the essential questions for the lesson on slide three.
+After this discussion, show the essential questions for the lesson on slide 3.

 Once the timer stops, randomly call on representatives from each group to share something they know about the Statue of Liberty.
 Add these ideas to a Google Document that is projected on the screen or on the chalkboard.
 Ask groups to only contribute new ideas to the list, without repeating what another group has previously said.
 Continue in this manner until all ideas about the Statue of Liberty are listed.